 From India, Calcutta

-I agree with Sunil.
-An employee must be given a chance to improve through verbal/written counseling.
+Hi, I agree with Sunil.
+An employee must be given a chance to improve through verbal or written counseling.
 However, despite all your efforts, if things don't work out, then it is better to relieve him from the company rather than reduce the pay.
 I seriously doubt what the person can perform after his pay has been slashed.
 Why hold on to him?
 Why not replace him?

 From India, Delhi

-When you hire any employee, you give him the first offer letter and then the appointment letter.
+When you hire an employee, you provide them with the first offer letter and then the appointment letter.
 Both of these letters are contracts between the employer and the employee.
 Compensation is a part of these contracts.
 Any modification in these documents requires the consent of both parties.
 Therefore, when you revise the salary, you should provide the employee with a salary revision letter.
-Similarly, when you downgrade an employee's salary, you must give them a written communication along with an explanation for the change.
+Similarly, when you downgrade an employee's salary, you must give them written communication along with an explanation for the change.
 Any unexpected reduction in salary without the employee's consent may lead to unnecessary legal complications.

 Regards,